ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 ### GUI version

-From the root Continuous-Peak-Fit directory run the GUI by running the entry point wrapper `python3 main.py`.
+From the root Continuous-Peak-Fit directory run the GUI by running the entry point wrapper as `python3 main.py` or by running the `run.bat` script on Windows or the `run.sh` script on Linux/MacOS.

 ### Non-GUI version